 Google Panda is a Google’s algorithm which penalizes content farm websites and websites having low-quality content.
 It was launched back in February 2011.
 Since then, Google has pushed many updates to this algorithm.
 This algorithm has changed the way of SEO.

 16. Google Penguin

 In April 2012, Google has announced Google Penguin Algorithm.
-This algorithm penalize all those website which does not meet Google’s quality guidelines.
+This algorithm penalizes all those websites which do not meet Google’s quality guidelines.
 It changes the way people create backlinks.
-Now all blackhat backlinks tricks are dead.
-If you have low quality backlinks, you will surely see fall in traffic.
+Now all black hat backlinks tricks are dead.
+If you have low-quality backlinks, you will surely see fall in traffic.

 17. Google dance

 Google dance is a recent term introduced recently after Google has started pushing updates to Google database or algorithm regularly.
 Google dance is basically the temporary fluctuation in ranking on Google SERP.